Jestercheek123/EvaP/Archiving.md

 ### General
 On the results pages, voters and participant counts of each course are displayed.
 These counts are computed on the fly and as such dependent on user accounts, if a voter/participant gets deleted, these counts would also change.
 To prevent this, it is usually not possible to delete participants of courses through the UI.

-However, an archiving functionality is implemented that decouples these counts from user accounts.
+However, an archiving functionality is implemented that decouples these counts from user accounts ("Archive participations").
 This functionality is available in the staff's semester view site.
 When all courses of a participant have been archived, deleting the participant is possible again.

 It is not possible to archive individual courses, only whole semesters.
 Semesters can only be archived if all of their courses are in the states "new" or "published".